VityaSchel/bunsogs/README.md

 This implementation is not intended to be end server, but rather a local webserver.
 You will need to configure, for example, nginx proxy server, to handle requests and redirect them to this server.

 ## Install

+In future, I'm planning to compile bunsogs to a single executable that can be run without installing bun or dependencies, so you could just download one file and run it anywhere right away.

 1. Clone this repository into some folder
   ```